Brooklyn Letters IconBrooklyn Letters

 Derek

-Derek has nine years of Elementary Teaching and tutoring experience.
-He is currently a 4th grade teacher in Brooklyn and has been tutoring with Brooklyn Letters over the past two years.
+Derek has eleven years of Elementary Teaching, Special Education Administration, and tutoring experience.
+He is currently a CPSE Administrator and previously taught 4 th and 5 th Grade in Brooklyn.
+He has been tutoring with Brooklyn Letters over the past three years.
 Derek has a wealth of experience working with curriculum writers in the area of math, specifically focusing on differentiating math concepts for struggling students.
 He has presented a multitude of math workshops primarily in the areas of math fluency, integrating math manipulatives and technology, word problem skills, and strategies for Special Education students.
-In this role, he supported teachers in the building with planning and differentiating lesson’s and finding ways to build on students math conceptual and word problem skills to be successful.
+In this role, he supported teachers in the building with planning and differentiating lessons and finding ways to build on students’ math conceptual and word problem skills to be successful.

 Types of Services: Individualized math instruction and remediation, building and strengthening knowledge of math concepts (grades 3-6), developing study skills, support with homework, test prep for math exams